 Livorno's "Little Venice"

 Away from the busy streets of the town centre, the Venezia district - Livorno's version of 'little Venice' - offers a glimpse of historic Livorno as it was in the 17th and 18th centuries, when the port of Livorno was developing as one of the most important in the Mediterranean and the new city was inhabited by many foreign communities who set up business here.
-Explore the area and its selection of interesting shops, while taking in some history too!

 The Venezia area is quiet during the daytime, coming alive in the evenings when the many bars and restaurants open for business.
 Livorno’s Venezia district is also the stage for the important annual Effetto Venezia festival that begins at the end of July.